spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/tax-sets/managing-tax-sets.md

 ## Editing a tax set

-In case you need to change the tax set:
+To change the tax set, do the following:
 1. In the **List of tax sets&nbsp;<span aria-label="and then">></span> Actions** column, click **Edit** for a specific tax set.
 2. On the **Edit Tax Set** page, change the attributes.
 3. Click **Save**.